xubingyue/avocadodb/Documentation/Books/AQL/Operators.md

 match any number of arbitrary characters.
 Literal *%* and *_* need to be escaped with a backslash.
 Backslashes need to be escaped themselves, which effectively means that two reverse solidus characters need to preceed a literal percent sign or underscore.
-In arangosh, additional escaping is required, making it four backslashes in total preceeding the to-be-escaped character.
+In avocadosh, additional escaping is required, making it four backslashes in total preceeding the to-be-escaped character.

 ```